-Proposed FY09 Current Expense Budget PLANNING DIVISION FY06 FY07 FY08 FY09 Change LINE ITEM Actual Actual Budget Proposed FY08 to PFY 09 WAGES & SALARIES \$ 1,822,172 \$ 1,880,699 \$ 1,939,772 \$ 1,982,593 \$ 42,821 2.2% OVERTIME 66 393 - - - - FRINGE BENEFITS - 12 - - - - TRAINING & MEETINGS 11,192 18,113 22,756 23,156 400 1.8% PROFESSIONAL SERVICES 10,412 7,109 11,600 16,600 5,000 43.1% OTHER MATERIALS 130,921 129,290 141,875 146,875 5,000 3.5% OTHER SERVICES 147,597 141,195 158,516 163,319 4,803 3.0% TOTAL \$ 2,122,360 \$ 2,176,811 \$ 2,274,519 \$ 2,332,543 \$ 58,024 2.6%
+Final FY09 Current Expense Budget PLANNING DIVISION by Line Item FY06 FY07 FY08 FY09 Change LINE ITEM Actual Actual Actual Final FY WAGES & SALARIES \$ 1,822,172 \$ 1,880,699 \$ 1,927,749 \$ 1,982,593 \$ 54,844 2.8% OVERTIME 66 393 601 - (601) -100.0% FRINGE BENEFITS - 12 6 - (6) -100.0% CHEMICALS - - - - - - UTILITIES - - - - - - ONGOING MAINTENANCE - - - - - - TRAINING & MEETINGS 11,192 18,113 10,812 23,156 12,344 114.2% PROFESSIONAL SERVICES 10,412 7,109 600 16,600 16,000 2666.7% OTHER MATERIALS 130,921 129,290 136,269 146,875 10,606 7.8% OTHER SERVICES 147,597 141,195 169,474 163,319 (6,155) -3.6% TOTAL \$ 2,122,359 \$ 2,176,811 \$ 2,245,510 \$ 2,332,543 \$ 87,032 3.9%

 The Planning and Coordination Department provides regulatory, public policy and public health advocacy for MWRA's drinking water and wastewater programs.
 It provides decision support on planning, policy and operations matters, using a range of technical and analytic tools.
-Staff administers financial assistance programs to improve the infrastructure of member communities.
+Staff administers financial assistance programs to improve the infrastructure of member communities and to promote water conservation.
 The Department integrates staff efforts and coordinates MWRA activities related to system and capital planning, infrastructure renewal, and watershed management (in conjunction with the Commonwealth's Department of Conservation and Recreation, DCR); strategic business planning; agency-wide performance measurement; and industry research.
 The following functions comprise the Department's primary responsibilities:

-Mapping, Modeling, and Data Analysis - Technical staff develop and maintain the Geographic Information Systems (GIS) for the water and wastewater systems, including integration of field and engineering records into GIS for access by planning, engineering, and operations staff; provide demand analysis and forecasting of water and wastewater flows for master planning and system operations; model reservoir operations, perform drought forecasting and planning, evaluate system expansion requests; and develop and maintain water and sewer system models in support of master planning, system operations, and optimization.
+Mapping, Modeling, and Data Analysis - Technical staff develops and maintain the Geographic Information Systems (GIS) for the water and wastewater systems, including integration of field and engineering records into GIS for access by planning, engineering, and operations staff.
+Provide demand analysis and forecasting of water and wastewater flows for master planning and system operations; model reservoir operations, perform drought forecasting and planning; evaluate system expansion requests; and develop and maintain water and wastewater system models in support of master planning, system operations, and optimization.

 System Planning and Renewal - Staff with expertise in engineering and planning is responsible for water and wastewater system master planning, infrastructure needs assessment, and capital project development.
 This work is done in coordination with staff across MWRA.
 Planning and Coordination staff review and process system expansion requests, water supply agreements, and emergency connection requests.
-Staff also provides assistance to the Operations Division on project siting, environmental reviews, and permitting, including impacts on MWRA facilities from other agency projects, and assists in the development of strategies for long-term emergency risk reduction and preparation for MWRA facilities and systems.
+Staff also assists the Operations Division on project siting, environmental reviews, and permitting, including impacts on MWRA facilities from other agency projects, and assists in the development of strategies for long-term emergency risk reduction and preparation for MWRA facilities and systems.

-Regulatory and Policy Matters - Staff work with various regulatory entities to promote cost-effective rule-setting that protects the environment and promotes public health.
+Regulatory and Policy Matters - Staff work with various regulatory entities to promote cost-effective rule setting that protects the environment and promotes public health.
 Senior staff members actively work with industry associations and other groups with interests and agendas consistent with MWRA's to advance water and wastewater regulations that make environmental and economic sense.
 Senior staff conducts strategic policy research on a broad range of topics and staff conducts public health research, including outreach and water quality reporting and the annual Consumer Confidence Report (CCR).
 Staff also coordinates with DCR to ensure water protection.